Janislav/project-diamond-hands/README.md

 1. **Dispute → Resolve**: Dispute is resolved, funds are released back to available
 2. **Dispute → Chargeback**: Dispute is finalized, funds are withdrawn and account is locked

-Once a dispute is resolved, it cannot be chargebacked (and vice versa).

 ## Testing